ME Recreational Trails Program (RTP) Grants

 - Match Requirement

-- RTP Development and Safety/Environmental Education grants will not exceed 80 percent or the grant cap, whichever is less, of a project’s total cost.
+- RTP Development and Safety/Environmental Protection grants will not exceed 80 percent or the grant cap, whichever is less, of a project’s total cost

 - RTP Acquisition grants will not exceed 50% of the acquisition cost or the grant cap, whichever is less, of a project’s direct property costs.